kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Here's a list of words or phrases or names that kept coming up verbally by teachers and course participants during the sessions, then online when I got back to my house:
     - Winston.
     - Coffee.
-    - Tonia - pronounced Tona, no Y - extraordinary isn't it.
+    - Tonia - pronounced Tona, no Y - (extraordinary isn't it).
     - Imagine waking up with no legs.
     - Tibetan monks.
     - The Tibetan monk's name, which incidentally I had forgotten and they used a name he doesn't really use much also (Soma or similar) which was amusing to me, just like they did with Henry too.